-The pair of chairs pictured explore iterative interpretations of a single outline, inspired by the juxtaposition between night and day.
+This pair of chairs explores iterative interpretations of a single outline and positive and negative spaces.
 I designed and built both at Stanford while taking ME263: The Chair.

 I constructed both frames from 16ga steel tubing; bent and formed using manual and hydraulic tube bending machines; TIG welded, and powder-coated.
 Basic load calculations and testing of the core frame members allowed for a solid mechanical foundation upon which the outline was fully defined.
 The maple seats were carved into a comfortable contour using a wood CNC router.